IoanaLivia/IntroductionToRobotics/README.md

   ### Technical Task

   Create a menu for your game, emphasis on the game.
-Youshould scroll on the LCD with the joystick.
+You should scroll on the LCD with the joystick.
 The menu should include the following functionality:
   <ol>
-  <li>When powering up a game, a greeting message should be shown fora few moments.</li>
+  <li>When powering up a game, a greeting message should be shown for a few moments.</li>
   <li>Should contain roughly the following categories:

   * *Start game* :